vhscom/after-dark/README.md

 Once started press `g` for traffic inspection, or quit to go offline and use `fg` to return to `hugo`.
 Install [dropbear] or [openssh] if you need `ssh`.

-## Adaptations
+## Upgrading

-After Dark enjoys a community-maintained [port for Gutenberg](https://www.getgutenberg.io/themes/after-dark/) for those who'd like to experiment with an alternative to Hugo.
+To check for theme updates and automatically upgrade to the latest version simply run `./theme/after-dark/bin/upgrade` from your site directory.
+This feature requires you install After Dark starting with `v6.7.0`.
+If you installed from an earlier version simply follow the steps [listed here](https://codeberg.org/vhs/after-dark/commit/6415250769c9c78338893f98b5ab9b77968053f7).

 ## License